 In this context, the Hector Foundation II finances the Hector Pioneer Fellowship of the Zukunftskolleg, which had been put out to tender for the first time in 2017.
 The 5-year Fellowship is dedicated to extraordinary post-doctoral researchers in STEM (Science, Technology, Engineering, Mathematics) fields.
 It promotes researchers with significant work experience at the postdoctoral level aiming for a career in academia.

 The Hegau-Bodensee Seminar was initiated in 1999/2000 by the Ministerium für Kultus, Jugend und Sport Baden-Württemberg as a part of the educational grant for particularly talented students.
 It offers interested high school pupils a possibility to take advantage of further education beyond school contents.
 Supported by lectures, workshops and excursions the pupils tackle chosen topics in collaborating working groups.
 "University Day" is a fixed part of the Hegau-Bodensee Seminar which provides the chance for pupils to do research directly with scientists and experience recent research done at universities at eye level.
 In the last years, Zukunftskolleg Fellows held lectures and seminars in the framework of the University Day.
-In 2017, the topic was "Foreseeability".
+In 2017, the topic was "Foreseeability", in 2018 "Art & Science".

 The yearly held Lindau Nobel Laureate Meetings are a worldwide recognized forum for the exchange between generations and scientists.
 Young scientists are chosen from a worldwide network of academic partners in order to participate in panel discussions, seminars and other forms of communication connected to the event.
 This way the aspiring generation receives a unique opportunity to meet and network with Nobel laureates for Physics, Chemistry, Medicine and Economics.
 The Zukunftskolleg is a partner of this meeting and fellows are regularly nominated to join the event.
 In 2017, Roxana Halbleib (Research Fellow/Dept. of Economics) was invited to join the Lindau Nobel Laureate Meeting on Economic Sciences.